 (2) based on the last date on which the employee received compensation or benefits from a previous injury.

 The above list refers to the standard statutes of limitations based on the date of the injury or illness.
 There are some states which provide longer “discovery” periods for occupational illnesses than others.
-Employees who are no longer connected with the company at the time of the “discovery”, may use this as an appeal.
+Furthermore, employees who are no longer connected with the company at the time of the “discovery”, may use this as an appeal.

 (Source: workinjurysource.com)